Wait, Tupac Was Named After a Peruvian Revolutionary?! The Wild History You Probably Didn’t Know

 The story of Tupac’s mother

-It all started with Tupac’s mother, Afeni Shakur, who was a proud member of the Black Panther party.
-As per Los Angeles Times, the rapper’s mother was pregnant with him while imprisoned.
+It all started with Tupac’s mother, Afeni Shakur, who was a proud member of the Black Panther Party.
+As per the Los Angeles Times, the rapper’s mother was pregnant with him while imprisoned.
 In fact, University of California history professor Chuck Walker explains that the Black Panther member was once charged with conspiracy.

 Some sources cite that Shakur faced a 300-year sentence, which she allegedly fought herself in court.
-Acquitted in 1971, Afeni gave birth to her son on June 16, 1971 in East Harlem, New York.
-First naming the future rapper Lesane Parish Crooks, she changed his name to Tupac Amaru Shakur one year later.
+Acquitted in 1971, Afeni gave birth to her son on June 16, 1971, in East Harlem, New York.
+First, naming the future rapper Lesane Parish Crooks, she changed his name to Tupac Amaru Shakur one year later.

 Afeni Shakur reportedly once explained, “I wanted him to have the name of revolutionary, indigenous people in the world.”
 She continued, “I wanted him to know he was part of a world culture and not just from a neighborhood.”